-- The StARC's purpose is to provide input on study strategies and programs for the COM students identified as being at academic risk by Year Specific Curriculum Directors or deans.
+The StARC's purpose is to provide input on study strategies and programs for the COM students identified as being at academic risk.
 The StARC evaluates individual cases of students' declining academic performance or risks to the individual's expected academic performance.
-StARC shall recommend additional or alternate resources or student-specific curricular modification strategies. - The StARC shall be comprised of up to five (5) members of the Voting Faculty and one (1) COM Student Affairs administrator.
-Additionally, a COM Learning Specialists and Clinical Psychologist will also be a member of StARC.
-All members are appointed by the Dean in consultation with the COM-CAC.
-The Chair of the committee will be the Assistant Dean of Student Affairs.
-All members shall have one (1) vote.
-Faculty members are appointed for two-year (2) staggered terms.
-Administrative members shall have no term limits.
-The StARC shall meet as often as necessary to conduct its business, as determined by the StARC Chair.
+StARC shall recommend additional or alternate resources or student-specific curricular modification strategies.
+The membership and structure are defined in COM Governing Statute 3.